yongchaofan/tinyTerm/docs/index.md

 ## Introduction

 tinyTerm started as a simple telnet client used to work with telecom transport equipment through command line interface(TL1).
-Over time  it has grown to a full function terminal emulator supporting serial, telnet, ssh, sftp and netconf connections with xterm emulation,  plus unique features like: **command autocompletion**, **integrated scp**, **batch automation**, and **scripting**.
+Over time  it has grown to a full function terminal emulator supporting serial, telnet, ssh, sftp and netconf connections with xterm emulation,  plus unique features like: **command autocompletion**, **scp integration**, **batch automation**, and **scripting**.

 <table>
 	<tr>